Employer of Record (EOR) in Thailand

 While an EOR becomes the full legal employer, handling all employment responsibilities independently, a PEO operates through a co-employment model where responsibilities are shared with the client company.
 EORs are particularly valuable for companies entering new markets without established legal entities, while PEOs typically serve businesses with existing operations looking to optimise their HR processes.

-EORs serve as the official employer on record, overseeing everything from payroll administration to benefits management and employment agreements.
+EORs serve as the official Employer on Record, overseeing everything from payroll administration to benefits management and employment agreements.
 By taking on legal liability and providing comprehensive HR support, they allow companies to concentrate on their core business activities while ensuring full compliance.

 Using an EOR in Thailand is completely legitimate and aligns with all Thai employment regulations.
 It's a popular solution for international businesses entering the Thai market and freelancers seeking to formalise their employment status.